• Blog

 You’ll learn to set up eye-tracking, implement click analysis, and visualize scroll depth.
 We’ll also cover advanced techniques to maximize insights and avoid common pitfalls.

 By the end, you’ll have the tools to boost reader engagement through data-driven design decisions.
+Or, you can listen to the discussion of this blog on our podcast “Content Conversations“:

 Step 1: Set Up Eye-Tracking Heat Maps for Your Website